zyphlar/influxdb.org/source/docs/v0.9/concepts/key_concepts.md

 A **database** is quite similar to that of a traditional relational database, and is an organized collection of time-series data and retention policies.
 User privileges are also set on a per-database level.

-A **retention policies** is a logical namespace which maps to one or more shards, and has a _replication factor_.
+A **retention policy** is a logical namespace which maps to one or more shards, and has a _replication factor_.
 The replication factor must be at least 1.
 An integral part of a retention policy is the _retention period_ – the time after which data is automatically deleted within the InfluxDB system.
 Every database has at least one retention policy.

 ## Time-Series Data